 How To Descale An Electric Tea Kettle To Remove Hard Water Buildup

-The video below shows how to descale an electric tea kettle, which has gotten a bunch of hard water build up on it.
+Below are the instructions for how to descale an electric tea kettle which has gotten a bunch of hard water build up on it.

 For anything that gets heated on a regular basis, such as a tea kettle, hard water build up can be a real problem.

 The reason for this is because there is already minerals in your water, but when you boil things the minerals don't always evaporate as quickly as the rest of the water and make a build up at the bottom of the item.

 Hard water and lime scale build up are composed of alkaline materials, so anything which is mildly acidic in nature can remove it, such as vinegar

 You can either add a 1:1 ratio of vinegar and water, or 30 grams of lemon juice to 500 mL of water.
 If you don't want to be so precise just throw in a quartered lemon in with the water.